-We are the premier TRAIL RUNNING experience in the ND Badlands.
-Our trail run offers something for runners of all levels, from first-timers to the seasoned ultra runners.
-EVERY race distance is on the world-famous Maah Daah Hey Trail giving you some of the most stunning scenerey you will see …
+Maah Daah Hey is the premier TRAIL RUNNING experience in the ND Badlands.
+This trail run offers something for runners of all levels, from first-timers to the seasoned ultra runners.
+EVERY race distance is on the world-famous Maah Daah Hey Trail giving you some of the most stunning scenery you …

 MORE

-We are the premier TRAIL RUNNING experience in the ND Badlands.
-Our trail run offers something for runners of all levels, from first-timers to the seasoned ultra runners.
-EVERY race distance is on the world-famous Maah Daah Hey Trail giving you some of the most stunning scenerey you will see anywhere.
+Maah Daah Hey is the premier TRAIL RUNNING experience in the ND Badlands.
+This trail run offers something for runners of all levels, from first-timers to the seasoned ultra runners.
+EVERY race distance is on the world-famous Maah Daah Hey Trail giving you some of the most stunning scenery you will see anywhere.
 EVERY race distance is a point-to-point giving you a real adventure with new beautiful views around every rugged corner.
 EVERY race distance ends in the romantically quaint little cowboy town of Medora, ND giving your fan club a fun experience and lots to do while they await your grand crossing at the finish line.
 A large portion of EVERY racer registration fee goes directly to the SAVE THE MAAH DAAH HEY non-profit organization to ensure that the trail will be in its best condition when you get here.
-This is the only trail run on the Maah Daah Hey you will ever need to do… unless of course you can build up the nerve and endurance to attempt the MDH150 Trail Run!
+This is the only trail run on the Maah Daah Hey you will ever need to do…

 Experience the unique challenge of running on North Dakota’s awe inspring Maah Daah Hey trail.
 This event will give every participant an experience they will remember for the rest of their lives.
 The Badlands provide a truly stunning backdrop for one of North America’s most challenging and rewarding stretches of trail.